FoalTS/foal/docs/docs/upgrade-to-v3/README.md

 - All Foal packages are compiled to `es2021` making packages smaller than before.
 - Most properties of `Context`, `WebsocketContext` and `HttpResponse` are read-only.
 - `DatabaseSession` now extends `BaseEntity`.
+- `TypeORMStore.setConnection` and `TypeORMStore.close` do not exist anymore.
+Instead, use a different datasource when registering the `DatabaseSession` entity.